jxtang0920/Bootstrap-webapp/README.md

 Boston University College of Engineering - EC601 HW2 - Create a Bootstrap Web Application

 This is a project using a Bootstrap web application to display my resume.
-In this homework, I choosed Off Canvas Template of the Bootstrap, made some modifications and constructed my page resume_webpage.html
+In this homework, I choosed a Template of the Bootstrap, made some modifications and constructed my page resume.html The website is here:https://jxtang0920.github.io/

 10/07:Finished the tutorial of Friendly chat